Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 The Christmas Train by David BaldacciAs one of the most popular storytellers in the United States, David Baldacci's popular novels have attracted the attention of millions of people.

-He was forced to embark on an adventure and holiday magic journey on the train.
+He was forced to embark on an adventure and a holiday journey on the train.

 He had no idea that the train carrying him across the United States would actually take him to the rugged area of his heart.